arinceskicioglu/arinc/README.md

 By exploring the patterns of teams that successfully navigate the tournament versus those that fail, this project will attempt to identify the tangible, data-backed markers of a championship-caliber team.

+My null hypothesis is that:
+A team's success in champions league can be predicted according to what they have done by the end of group stage.

 # Data to be used
 Generally, I am using data from